Jubatian/rrpge-spec/specs/acc_arch.rst

 RAM cell necessarily affected it prepares a PRAM cell aligned data and a cell begin / middle / end mask.

 The mode selector (VMD) defines the path to take executing this stage.
-VMR and VBT may have effect on the execution otherwise.
+VMR may have effect on the execution otherwise.

 The begin / middle / end mask